-- Stress testing to better understand and mitigate what could arise from single events; - · Scenario analysis where several stresses across risks occur at the same time; and - Reverse stress testing.
+- 1. Sensitivity tests to understand the impact of key assumptions within models and business planning; - 2.
+Stress testing to better understand and mitigate what could arise from single events; - 3.
+Scenario analysis where several stresses across risks occur at the same time; and - Reverse stress testing.